vapoursynth/vapoursynth/doc/functions/loadplugin.rst

    Returns an error if a plugin with the same identifier or namespace already has been loaded.
 This is to prevent naming collisions or multiple versions of the same plugin being loaded at once.

+   Plugins are normally loaded with a very specific search order for dependencies.
+Setting *altsearchpath* modifies this behavior to also include

    Beware of Python's escape character, this will fail::